-As of 2021, you cannot make more than $2,382 a month or have more than $2,000 in assets to qualify for Medicaid as an individual.
+Income and asset limits may vary over time, so it is best to check with the Medicaid website for the most up-to-date information.
+However, as of 2021, you cannot make more than $2,382 a month or have more than $2,000 in assets to qualify for Medicaid as an individual.
 If both you and your spouse are applying, your income limit is $4,764 a month, and the asset limit is $3,000.
 Even if you are well over the limit, your Ohio Medicaid planning lawyer can help.
 Consult with a lawyer today to find out how an irrevocable trust and other strategies can help you qualify.

 What’s Considered Income?

 The government counts all money that you receive as income.
 That includes pension, social security, stock dividends, and more.
-If you are unsure of how much income you earn, consult with an attorney.
+If you are unsure how much income you earn, consult an attorney.
 Your lawyer will go over your finances to determine the strategies necessary to help you qualify for Medicaid.

 7 Medicaid Myths in Ohio